 All students traveling to Cuba as part of the study abroad program require two documents: 1) A US government affidavit stating they you are going to Cuba under category # 5 (educational activities).
 You can secure that affidavit either online from the US government Office of Foreign Assets Control (OFAC), or from the airline / air carrier you are flying to Havana.
 2) You also need a Cuban visa or permit by the Cuban government to enter Cuba.
 You can secure this document also from the air carrier/airline you are using.
 For questions, please contact the air carrier you are using.
 Currently, most US airlines have regularly scheduled flights to Cuba, and you can make reservations and purchase your Cuba tickets online.

 If you wish to have the help of a professional travel agent to make your travel reservations to Cuba and/or secure the above two documents, you can contact:

 Mr. Scott Schwar, Director, Cuba Tours 4U

 The University of Havana's address is: Corner of L and 27 streets.
-Participants should use Google Maps to track the address of the university in relation to any private lodgings or hotels they may be considering.
+Participants should use Google Maps to track the address of the university in relation to any private lodgings they may be considering.